 In June 1946, while performing solo in Los Angeles, Parker had to cut his tour short when he suffered a nervous breakdown and was committed to a mental hospital, where he stayed until January 1947.
 Newly clean in 1948, Parker married Doris Snyder, but the marriage fell apart within less than a year when Parker started using again.
 His heroin abuse only increased after the divorce.

 In the early 1950s, Parker took on a live-in girlfriend, a jazz fan named Chan Richardson.
 Chan took Parker's last name and gave him two children: daughter Pree, who lived for only two years, and son Baird, who was born just a year and a day before Parker's death.
 To make matters worse, in 1951 Parker was arrested for heroin possession and had his cabaret card revoked, which meant he couldn't perform in New York clubs.

 By the time he got the card back a year later, his reputation was so damaged that club owners still refused to let him play.
 Drug-addled and depressed, Parker tried to take his own life twice in 1954, by drinking iodine.
 Although he survived both attempts, his physical and mental health had greatly deteriorated.

 In 1955, Parker was visiting with his friend Baroness Pannonica "Nica" de Koenigswarter when he suffered an ulcer attack and refused to go to the hospital.
-On March 12, 1955, Charlie Parker died in the baroness' New York City apartment of lobar pneumonia and the devastating effects of long-term substance abuse.
+On March 12, 1955, Parker died in the baroness' New York City apartment of lobar pneumonia and the devastating effects of long-term substance abuse.